Italy fines Amazon €1.1 billion in antitrust case | DW | 09.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Italy's antitrust watchdog said the e-commerce giant "leveraged" its dominant position in the Italian market to favor its own service and deter those offered by its competitors.
+Italy's antitrust watchdog said the e-commerce giant abused its dominant position in the market to favor its own logistics services, which led to harming other service providers.

 The move comes after the same authority slapped Amazon with a €68.7 million fine two weeks ago for infringing European Union laws.